 VETS issued a revised quarterly performance report to states to improve awareness of outliers in Jobs for Veterans State Grants record counts for participant services and demographic data, completing this APG milestone ahead of schedule as of 12/16/2023.
-VETS expects results from this milestone will lead to more complete and accurate demographic data, that will feed into VETS second milestone in this area.
-VETS is currently conducting efforts to develop a multi-year trend report that compares participant outcomes by relevant demographic categories, and to finalize the system that will allow analysis of the National Directory of New Hire data.
+VETS expects results from this milestone will lead to more complete and accurate demographic data.
+VETS also completed a second milestone ahead of schedule on 3/28/2023 to develop a multi-year trend report that compares participant outcomes by relevant demographic categories.
+VETS will use the deliverables from these milestones to continue program improvements specifically for underserved populations.
+VETS has finalized the system and has begun analysis of the